Vyral/marc-highfill-recruiting/_posts/2022-08-11-an-agents-long-term-wealth-building-strategy.md

 date: 2022-08-11 00:00:00
 tags:
   - Transaction Management
-excerpt: How agents can generate a passive income and generate wealth.
+excerpt: How agents can generate a passive income and build future wealth.
 enclosure:
 pullquote: >-
   Investing in rental properties is one of the best ways to earn a passive